Let's Develop as a Team on GitHub

 -

-Pushing: Send the changes you committed in the local repository to the remote repository.
+Push: Send the commits from your local repository to the remote repository.

-- The Commit button will change to “Synchronize Changes,” so click this.
+- The “Commit” button will change to “Synchronize Changes” — click it.

 - Your changes are now uploaded to GitHub!
-Refresh the repository page on GitHub in your browser to see if the content has changed.
+Reload the repository page in your browser to confirm the update.

-If someone else on your team pushes, the content of the remote repository becomes newer than what you currently have on your computer.
-The operation to fetch that latest content is called pulling.
+When someone else on the team pushes, the remote repository may be newer than the files on your computer.
+Bringing the latest remote changes to your machine is called a “pull.”

-The operation is simple: just press the “Synchronize Changes” button in the Source Control panel of VS Code, or execute “Git: Pull” from the command palette.
-If there are new changes, your computer files will automatically be updated. 🔄
+The operation is simple: click the “Synchronize Changes” button in VS Code’s Source Control panel or run “Git: Pull” from the Command Palette.
+If there are new changes, your local files will be updated automatically. 🔄

 0 people clapped 0 times